 Police seek to interview people suspected of crimes in North Charleston and elsewhere in South Carolina for many reasons.
 If you find yourself in that position, you must be aware of your rights in South Carolina..
 You must remember that it is your right to remain silent.
 It is a personal decision to speak to police and no one can take that away from you.
 Law enforcement investigators in North Charleston and elsewhere know this.
 Investigators want to get you talking and are motivated to get you talking.
 When you speak to police as a suspect they are evaluating what you say against the evidence they already have and may also discover new evidence based upon your statement.
 Your statement can be used in court against you if you speak with police, even if it is not a confession.
 However, any statement you make may only be admitted in court if the police followed the rules.
 If the police violated your rights, including the right to remain silent, your statement cannot be used against you.
-North Charleston criminal defense attorney Rad S. Deaton will fight on your behalf to get your statement to police thrown out of court if the police violated your rights.
+North Charleston criminal lawyer Rad S. Deaton will fight on your behalf to get your statement to police thrown out of court if the police violated your rights.

 Your Miranda Warnings in South Carolina